Your first visit

 Wear a t-shirt and shorts or leggings with no zippers or pockets.
 No special gear is required, and we recommend bringing a water bottle.

-Your first class is always free.
+Your first two classes are free.

 Pick a time.
 Show up.
 We'll handle the rest.